Attest means, bear a witness to a fact. Valid attestation, under Section 3 of the Transfer of Property Act, 1882 (TP Act), means: –

 When law does not require compulsory attestation of a document, such unattested document may be proved as per the provisions of Indian Evidence Act.

-It is only under the provision of the Indian Succession Act, for proving a Will, examination of attesting witness is essential.
-Thus, only where there is a specific provision made in the Act requiring that the document is to be attested then in such cases the examination of the attesting witnesses is necessary as laid down in Section 68 of the Indian Evidence Act, says Bombay High Court in Asudamal S/O Laxmandas Sindhi v Kisanrao S/O Wamanrao Dharmale.
+Where there is a specific provision that requires a document is to be attested then only it becomes necessary to examine the attesting witness.
+This is what has been laid down in Section 68 of the Indian Evidence Act and observed in Bombay High Court in Asudamal S/O Laxmandas Sindhi v Kisanrao S/O Wamanrao Dharmale.

-The witnesses need not necessarily know what is contained in the documents says the Supreme Court in Hemkunwar Bai v Sumersingh.
+The witnesses need not necessarily know what is contained in the documents observed the Supreme Court in Hemkunwar Bai v Sumersingh.

 In short, every instrument under the law in India does not require attestation.
-Even if it is attested the court may not be conducting the examination of them unless the document is required to be attested as per law.
+Even if it is attested the court may not be conducting the examination of them unless the document is required to be attested in accordance with law.

 However, attestation of the instrument and consequent examination of the attesting witnesses as part of proving it are essential requirements in instrument such as a Will when law prescribes so.